devanshupathak9/AdventOfCode_2025/Day1/README.md

 ---

 ### Your Task
-Using password method 0x434C49434B, determine the password to open the door based on the rotations in your attached document (data2.txt).
+Using password method 0x434C49434B, determine the password to open the door based on the rotations in your attached document (data.txt).